PunchThrough/bean-docs/src/node-red/bean-nodes.md

 ### Serial Node

-The Bean features a "virtual serial port" which is essentially a pass-through of serial data to and from your Arduino Sketch.
-The `bean serial` node allows you to read and write arbitrary serial data using this virtual serial port.
+Bean features a "virtual serial port" which is essentially a pass-through of serial data to and from your Arduino Sketch.
+The Bean Serial node allows you to read and write arbitrary serial data using this virtual serial port.

-To show this functionality, here is an example flow that writes serial data to the bean and then reads the serial data back from the bean and logs it to the debug panel.
+To show this functionality, here is an example flow that writes serial data to Bean and then reads the serial data back from Bean and logs it to the debug panel.

 {{{img_rel this 'example-serial-node.png' 'Serial node' '100%'}}}

-This example assumes there is a dead-simple serial loopback sketch programmed on the Bean which reads serial bytes and writes them back unadulterated.
-Like so:
+This example assumes there is a dead-simple serial loopback sketch programmed on Bean.
+A loopback sketch reads serial bytes and writes them straight back to the connected client.
+Here's an example:

 ```
-int incomingByte = 0;

 void setup() {
+  // no setup necessary
 }

 void loop() {
   if (Serial.available() > 0) {
-        incomingByte = Serial.read();
+    byte incomingByte = Serial.read();
     Serial.write(incomingByte);
   }
 }
 ```

-Also, the incoming and outgoing messages from the `bean serial` node need to be configured to include a "split" character in order to maintain the original message format.
+Also, the incoming and outgoing messages from the Bean Serial node need to be configured to include a "split" character in order to maintain the original message format.

 {{{img_rel this 'example-serial-node-cfg.png' 'Serial node Config' '100%'}}}

 ## Conclusion

-This guide shows you how to start using the 6 custom nodes provided by PunchThrough that communicate with the Bean.
+This guide shows you how to start using the 6 custom nodes provided by Punch Through that communicate with Bean.
 Now go build something amazing!

 ## Next Steps